maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ Your brain is constantly at work

-^ The source of your productivity and creativity and focus
+^ THE SOURCE of your productivity and creativity and focus

-^ Your brain is not meant to survive in today's world
+^ Your brain is not meant to work in today's world, PRIMITIVE, FLAWED

+^ Brain presents ROADBLOCKS that are stopping you from LIVING OUT YOUR DREAM

+^ Fear, uncertainty, doubt

-^ Your brain needs your help to function properly
+^ Your brain needs your help to function properly, maintainig HEALTH is a constant process

 ^ I hope you came here because you'd like to improve the way your brain functions

-^ Well this won't happen just by listenning to me, you'll have to take actions
+^ Well this won't happen just by listening to me, you'll have to take actions

-^ Your brain will resist any change and when implementing new habits, you need to create structures in your life to stick to your habits
+^ Your brain will RESIST CHANGE, NEW HABITS, you need to create STRUCTURES

+^ Your brain MECHANICS will sabotage you

 ---